Periodontal Therapy – Rock Hill, SC

 What is Gum Disease?

 Gum disease is an infection and inflammation of your gums and supportive tissue.
 This disease is usually caused by plaque and tartar buildup resulting from poor oral healthcare.
 The earliest stage, gingivitis, typically shows up as bleeding, puffy, tender, or red gums.
-This stage can be completely reversed by a good oral healthcare routine and regular visits to our office for checkups and cleanings.
-Call our office today if you notice any of these symptoms:
+This stage can be completely reversed by a good oral healthcare routine and regular visits to our dental office for checkups and cleanings.
+Call our dental office today if you notice any of these symptoms:

 - Red or puffy gums

 - Gums that bleed when brushing or flossing

 - Teeth that appear longer

 - Loose teeth

 Why is Gum Disease So Serious?

 While the mild symptoms that are caused by gingivitis can be reversed, if left untreated, gum disease can cause damage to your gums, supportive tissue, and even tooth loss.
 Additionally, gum disease has been linked to an increased risk of overall health problems like cardiovascular disease, stroke, diabetes, cancer, and Alzheimer’s.
 The sooner you can schedule an appointment for treatment, the more likely you are to avoid some of these more serious health risks.